badgerloop-software/website-condor/CONTRIBUTING.md

-When contributing to this repository, please first discuss the proposed changes with Liam.
+When contributing to this repository, please first discuss the proposed changes with Luke.
 After the changes have been discussed, create a branch specifically for your feature using `git checkout -b [branch name]`.
 Develop on the branch you created until your feature is complete.

 # Badgerloop Website Development